 ARTISTS

-united by an ethos of play.
+to performance and creation, united by an ethos of play.

-to enlarge their sense of what might be possible on stage,
+to enlarge their sense of what might be possible on stage, and to bring their newfound tools & capacities for robust expression & playful investigation to their creative practices and communities.

 JUSTINE WOLF WILLIAMS